Kalalau Valley

 The Kalalau Valley is located on the northwest side of the island of Kauai in the state of Hawaii.
 The valley is located in the Nā Pali Coast State Park and houses the Kalalau Beach.
 The Nā Pali Coast is rugged and is inaccessible to automobiles.
 The only legal ways to access the valley are by kayak or by hiking the Kalalau Trail.

 The valley is surrounded by cliffs more than 2000 ft high.
 This valley's bottom is broad and relatively flat, with an accessible region about 2 mi long and 0.5 mi wide.
 The abundant sun and rain provides an ideal environment for flora and fauna.
-Many native Hawaiians lived in the valley into the 20th century, farming taro from a vast complex of terraced fields.
+Many Native Hawaiians lived in the valley into the 20th century, farming taro from a vast complex of terraced fields.
 Today, its designation as a state park forbids anyone from residing there.

 Access to Kalalau Valley

 Since the Nā Pali Coast is too steep for any motorized vehicles, all access to the valley is by boat or foot, except for emergency helicopter landings.
 Kayaks are a popular way of visiting the valley, although sea conditions can make this dangerous during the winter.
 Hiking and trail running the Kalalau Trail are also popular, but the trail is about 11 mi long, quite strenuous for those not in good shape, and can be dangerous at parts for inexperienced people.

 Access to the Kalalau Valley is controlled.
-A limited number of permits are sold for camping in Kalalau Valley every year by the Hawai'i Department of Land and Natural Resources (DLNR), although parking for campers is no longer allowed at the trail head.
-Instead, parking is now an exclusive privilege for day users of Ha'ena State Park, where the Kalalau trail head is located, and permitted Kalalau campers are provided no overnight parking whatsoever.
-Anyone wishing to hike or run beyond Hanakāpīai valley must have a permit for staying in Kalalau Valley overnight, even if their intention is to return the same day.
+A limited number of permits are sold for camping in Kalalau Valley every year by the Hawaii Department of Land and Natural Resources (DLNR), although parking for campers is no longer allowed at the trail head.
+Instead, parking is now an exclusive privilege for day users of Ha'ena State Park, where the Kalalau Trail head is located, and permitted Kalalau campers are provided no overnight parking whatsoever.
+Anyone wishing to hike or run beyond Hanakāpīʻai valley must have a permit for staying in Kalalau Valley overnight, even if their intention is to return the same day.
 A total of sixty overnight permits are issued for each night.
 Permits must generally be sought as early as 6 months in advance of travel.